WillDenby/make-python-faster/src/memory_management/caching_strategies.md

 # 💾 Caching Strategies

-Caching in Python is a technique used to store data in a temporary storage area (cache) so that future requests for that data can be served faster.
-This is particularly useful in situations where data retrieval or computation is resource-intensive.
-Python provides various strategies and tools for caching, which can be applied depending on the specific requirements of your application.
+You can also use caching strategies (i.e. ways of storing data in a temporary area) to serve future requests for the same data faster.
+Caching is useful in situations where retrieving data, or computing it, is resource-intensive.
+You don’t want to perform these operations more than once!
+Python provides various tools for caching, as described below.

 ## LRU (Least Recently Used) Cache

-The LRU caching strategy removes the least recently used items first.
-This is useful in applications where you want to cache a limited number of items and the likelihood of accessing recently used items is high.
+The LRU caching strategy removes the “least recently used” items first.
+It’s useful in applications where you want to cache a limited number of items and when the likelihood of accessing recently used items is high.

-Python's functools module provides an `@lru_cache` decorator to implement LRU caching easily.
-It can be applied to any function whose output you want to cache.
+Python's `functools` module provides an `@lru_cache` decorator to implement LRU caching.
+It can be applied to any function whose output you want to cache:

-**Example:**

 ```python
 from functools import lru_cache